- Home

 Rechargeable Batteries

 Rechargeable batteries should not be thrown in the trash.
-When bringing in batteries for recycling:

 - All batteries must be sorted by chemistry.